sherryrich/bandersnatch/README.md

 * Line too long - example "line too long (104 > 79 characters)".
 I refactored the code for each line to pass the PEP8 online Validator.
 * Trailing whitespace -  I removed all whitespace to pass the PEP8 online Validator.
 * ASCII Art - The Game Over displayed incorrectly as there was a "\" located at the end of the line.
 I simply changed it to "\." to solve this issue.
-* ASCII Art wasnt passing the validator rules.
+* ASCII Art was failing to pass the PEP8 online validator.
 I solved this by seeing an option to replace white space in text output with your character of choice.
 I chose "." and this fixed the issue.

 ## Unfix Bugs
 * Unicode Character displaying 50% on in Firefox.
-* Looping issue after game ends to re-start, ocassionally stalls.
+* Looping issue after game ends to re-start, occasionally stalls.
-* User selcting keys while typewrite effect is running.
+* User selecting keys while typewrite effect is running.

 ## Deployment
 * The current deployment of this project was done using Gitpod.